-Bring your students to experience PEI National Park!
+Bring your students to experience Prince Edward Island National Park!

-In order to accommodate school groups, we will be taking reservations for the following facilities commencing in early April each year:
+In order to accommodate school groups, we will be taking reservations for the following facilities commencing in mid-April each year:

 - Greenwich Interpretation Centre